-Figure 12 Today, the shopfront with its distinctive arched fascia board survives but the ground floor has been split into two shops.
-The overall harmony has been degraded.
-A resolution would be a cohesive fascia design and colour which works for both shops and refined signage on the centre column.
+Figure 12 Today, the shopfront with its distinctive arched fascia board survives but the property has been split into two shops.
+The overall harmony has been lost.
 Credit: Henry Thomas, March 2023.

 The building should also avoid looking 'top heavy', so retaining individual units and strong verticals can be important.
 Generally, the shopfront should not rise above the floor level of the first floor as this can obscure the historic elevation above.